5l1v3r1/xkcd/README.md

 ## Caveats

-1. To avoid type issues, `xkcdrand` can only return uint63 numbers.
+1. To avoid type issues, `xkcd.Rand` can only return uint63 numbers.
 2. Some methods (Read, Seed, Shuffle) are not implemented.